foreverphoenix/the-phoenix-flavour/The-Phoenix-Flavour-3-2/04_Customisation.md

 The most popular and comprehensive font overhaul mod is **Sovngarde** which was created specifically for Skyrim SE.
 Before Sovngarde was released, I used and loved the **Fertigo Pro** font replacer and currently I am enjoying the simplicity of the **Roboto** font.

-I have compiled a list of font replacers that I like although you can find more on the Nexus. ==You can only use one of them at a time.==
+I have compiled a list of font replacers that I like although you can find more on the Nexus. **You can only use one of them at a time.**

 [Monospace fonts](https://en.wikipedia.org/wiki/Monospaced_font) are preferable since otherwise perk and inventory descriptions might be cut off.